 Explore the Saint Estephe wine region with Cellar Tours on a Bordeaux Wine Tour.
 Enjoy exclusive VIP tastings at Chateau Cos D’estournel and dine at Bordeaux restaurants.

-The terroir is quite different from neighboring Pauillac; as the gravel washed down the Gironde diminishes there is a stronger mixture of clay found in it.
-In the northern and western parts of the region, there are also sandier soils that tend to give lighter wines, while the cooler clay and limestone soils are more situated to Merlot.
-In recent years there has been a significant shift toward Merlot, replacing Cabernet Sauvignon with a grape that is easier to grow in many parts of St-Estephe.
+The terroir is quite different from neighboring Pauillac; as the gravel washed down, the Gironde diminishes, there is a stronger mixture of clay found in it.
+In the northern and western parts of the region, sandier soils tend to give lighter wines, while the cooler clay and limestone soils are more situated to Merlot.
+There has been a significant shift toward Merlot in recent years, replacing Cabernet Sauvignon with a grape that is easier to grow in many parts of St-Estephe.

 However, there is exceptional terroir in the appellation, but it is found in relatively discreet locations along the band of croupes or gravel mounds overlooking the estuary.
 Nevertheless, heavier clay soils dominate overall, and these are ideal in hot vintages like 2003.
-Even in the blistering heat of 2003, the vineyards at St-Estephe were relatively untroubled because of the excellent water-retaining properties of clay soils.
-Conversely, in wet or cool years St-Estephe generally performs less well than the other regions.
+Even in the blistering heat of 2003, the vineyards at St-Estephe were relatively untroubled because of clay soil’s excellent water-retaining properties.
+Conversely, in wet or cool years, St-Estephe generally performs less well than the other regions.

 Overall, though, St-Estephe is a very dynamic region bursting with delicious wines.
-In the past, harsh tannins were often a result of picking the Cabernet Sauvignon far too early, but that practice has been largely abandoned as estates strive for ever greater levels of excellence and reliability in this splendid and beautiful part of the Medoc.
+In the past, harsh tannins were often a result of picking the Cabernet Sauvignon far too early.
+Still, that practice has been largely abandoned as estates strive for ever greater levels of excellence and reliability in this splendid and beautiful part of the Medoc.